GiorgosGi/PythonCalc/README.md

 # Giannakis

- This is a simplified calculator in python
+Α simplified calculator in python